myersm0/WordFrequencyDistributions.jl/README.md

 # as above, but use the relative MSE variant, "MSEr" (equation 3.2 from Baayen):
 loss(MSEr(), c; y = observed, yhat = expected, spectra = 1:15)
 ```

-## Performance notes and comparison to ZipfR
-There's already an excellent package in the R language for the things implemented here (and more), [zipfR](http://zipfr.r-forge.r-project.org).
-With the current package, I wanted to see if I could improve on the performance in terms of both speed and capacity for handling large corpora.

-I found two things.
-One, the performance of zipfR is already excellent.
-Two, it's hard to compare the two packages directly, because they operate very differently and because use cases can differ so much.
-For example:
-- for initialization of a corpus of 27k tokens, I get a 1.97 ms initialization time in this package, compared to 6.16 ms with zipfR.
-For larger corpora however, zipfR comes out ahead
-- this package comes out ahead in subsetting and sampling operations (e.g. for subsetting and computing occurrence statistics for the first 1000 tokens of `c`, I get 31 μs in this package versus 588 μs in zipfR; performance gains in this respect are similar for random sampling and for larger sizes)

-The reasons for the performance difference behind both of these examples is the same: this package does more work upfront in constructing the corpus, in order to facilite fast subsetting and sampling later on.

 [![Build Status](https://github.com/myersm0/WordFrequencyDistributions.jl/actions/workflows/CI.yml/badge.svg?branch=main)](https://github.com/myersm0/WordFrequencyDistributions.jl/actions/workflows/CI.yml?query=branch%3Amain)